BVR198/Machine_Learning_Specialization/README.md

 The ROC curve is a Graphical representation of the performance of the Binary classification problem at various threshold settings.it is plots `True Positive Rate`( Sensitivity ) against `False Positive Rate`( Specificity ) for different threshold values

+# Maximum Likelihood Estimation
+Maximum Likelihood Estimation is a statistical method used in Macine learning for finding the values of the parameters which maximize the likelihood function